hemantsharma1498/mit-6.5840/README.md

 # 22nd April
 - [x] Map recognizes + reads files and runs plugin on them
 - [x] Watch the mr video on yt
-- [ ] Read prompt to ensure no nuances are missed
+- [x] Read prompt to ensure no nuances are missed
-- [ ] Modify worker to have nReduce intermediate files
+- [ ] Modify worker to have nReduce intermediate files --not required as per prompt
 - [ ] Ensure map phase finished
 - [ ] Configure to work with nReduce=1
 - [ ] Do nReduce tasks (can optimize)